 For your next business trip to Mexico, keep in mind that, in some respects, 'we don't speak the same language.

 In Mexico, the business hierarchy has great weight and it is common to name and address people by mentioning their professional titles.
 However, referring to yourself by your professional title can be interpreted as a certain arrogance.

 As for relations with Mexicans, we can say that they 'require time', as distrust is often a dominant tone with strangers.
-In order to gain their trust, it is advisable to maintain a continuous communication and, of course, to be very courteous.
+To gain their trust, it is advisable to maintain continuous communication and, of course, to be very courteous.
 This way, mails or habitual calls will be positive.
 However, it is advisable to make visits.
 Two or three a year.
 And, of course, to close deals, better in person.

 An important aspect to keep in mind is that Mexicans are very reluctant to "no".
 They consider it a discourtesy.
 That is to say, if you have in your hands a project in which, surely, they are not interested, they will never be clear in the approach.
 They will always comment that they are studying it.